Sarahazinia/BCB546/README.md

 - third item
 - I am testing again, *test* **test** _test_
 # README by SH
 Sara's first practice (by herself) on using bash and git hub repository
+## Yaaaaaaaaaayyyyyyyyyyyyyyy
+I did it! :)